ktschroeder/Cloudless/README.md

 - hotkey: zoom to fill window with best fit (only during BestFit)
 - extended context window (Secondary?) so that nothing "must" be done with a hotkey. maybe.
 - other filetypes that MAY be simple to add/handle: TIFF, HEIF, HEIC, SVG, ICO
-- optionally, recent files, where disabling it also clears the history (or just have button to clear history).
-Windows natively provides a history function when right clicking on icon on taskbar.
-Manage and given option to enable/disable this?
-- loading GIF takes a while, may be good to show "Loading..." text or something.
-User cursor stays weird?
-Possibly blocks stuff?
 - styling
 - customizable hotkeys
 - graceful error handling
 - Clean up code, especially when "done" with everything else.
 Organize methods.
 Address TODOs commented in code.
-- option: snap to best fit when dragging border
+- option: snap to best fit when dragging border (related to other feature: resizing while maintaining aspect ratio of window)
 - consider whether/what features should be behind feature flags users can configure in settings (to keep app/UI cleaner if they like).
 Also consider some kind of power user mode for this.
 - If you change a config in one window/instance, how should/can it affect other windows that are open?
 - optional online listening for updates.
-- odd jitter of window when changing images, such as when navigating through a directory.
-Possibly a WPF issue; a few attempts did not resolve this.

 Maybe / ideas:
 - configurable gestures: hold left and right click, then drag in a direction.
 4 options. and/or middle click.